 All through the school, children are taught in mixed ability classes.
 They progress through the classes according to age and the teachers ensure the learning provision is planned in such a way to keep each child stretched and keen to learn more.

 Year groups are categorised into what is known as Key Stages, with Year 1 and 2 being Key Stage 1 and Years 3, 4, 5 & 6 being Key Stage 2.
 The National Curriculum for both key stages consists of the core subjects: Mathematics, English, Science and Computing; and the foundation subjects; History, Geography, Design & Technology, Art and Design, Music and P.E.
-The Surrey Agreed Syllabus is used for the teaching of Religious Education (R.E).
+The Surrey Agreed Syllabus is used for the teaching of Religious Studies (RS).

-The Power of Reading programme provides the foundation for our English curriculum and supports with meaningful links across the curriculum through the use of quality children's texts.
+The Power of Reading programme provides the foundation for our English curriculum and supports with meaningful links across the curriculum through the use of high quality children's texts.

 No one reading scheme is followed to support the children's individual reading development, we ensure there is a wide variety of books for all of our children regardless of age or ability as we believe reading skills are best developed through a wide 'diet' of reading opportunities.